qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - What type of accounts does Email support?
 - which accounts are compatible with edison email?
 - what email apps work with edison mail?
+- Hello, What type of accounts does Email support?

+## intent:add_attachments_to_emails
+- How do I add attachments to emails?
+- Hello, How do I add attachments to emails?

 ## intent:add_firefox_browser
 - add firefox as option for browser